-Before that, he played Moonface Martin, Public Enemy No. 13, in the First National Tour of the Roundabout Theater's Tony Award winning production of Anything Goes, directed by Kathleen Marshall, and starring Rachel York as Reno Sweeney.
-The tour closed on November 19, 2013.
+He played Moonface Martin, Public Enemy No. 13, in the First National Tour of the Roundabout Theater's Tony Award winning production of Anything Goes, directed by Kathleen Marshall, and starring Rachel York as Reno Sweeney (summer 2012/fall 2013).

 He was on Broadway as Monsignor O'Hara in Sister Act, which opened April 20th, 2011, and closed August 26, 2012.
 Sister Act, his fifth Broadway show, was nominated for 5 Tony Awards, including Best Musical.

 He has also appeared as M. Dindon and M. Renaud in the 2010 Tony Award winning Broadway revival of La Cage aux Folles; Inspector Kemp and the Blind Hermit in Mel Brooks’ Young Frankenstein; starred as Max Bialystock in Mel Brooks’ The Producers, and he was Max Detweiller in the Broadway revival of The Sound of Music.
 In London, at the Theater Royal, Drury Lane, Fred starred as Max Bialystock in The Producers in 2005-6.